The Double Loop Stitch – Pattern Description

 Subscribe to Crafting Happiness YouTube Channel to save this video for later.

-- No multiples of chains required
+- even number of chain required

 - 2-row repeat